gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Topology ##

 * **Topology** by *James Munkres*: For point-set topology and introductory algebraic topology (fundamental groups).
-Focus on generalizing the properties of continuous funtions learned in Calculus I.
+The focus is on generalizing the properties of continuous funtions learned in Calculus I and III.
 * **An Introduction to Algebraic Topology** by *Joseph Rotman*: A good introductory text with a good number of examples about homology and cohomology.
 Can read Munkres' "Elements of Algebraic Topology" for a more detailed discussion.
 * **Differential Topology** by *Amiya Mukherjee*: This text nicely complements the study of smooth manifolds.